-The AES Project Manager and Technical Coordinator will be responsible for directing all field activities, tank removal preparation, tank removal procedures, soil sampling procedures, and ensuring that all activities are conducted according to federal, state and local regulations.

-Any subcontracted workers will conduct their operations according to the directions of the Project Manager and Technical Coordinator.
+The EIA project manager and Technical Coordinator will be responsible for directing all field activities, include locating underground utilities, excavating the tank, devolitalizating and safely removing the tank, disposing of the tank, backfilling and compacting the excavation, resurfacing of the site, and ensuring that all activities are conducted according to federal, state and local regulations.
+Any subcontracted company will conduct their operations according to the directions of the Project Manager and Technical Coordinator.

-RISK ANALYSIS
+SECTION 2 RISK ANALYSIS

-2.1 CHEMICAL HAZARDS
+CHEMICAL HAZARDS

 A number of products containing hazardous chemicals may be encountered at UST sites.
-Detailed information on the nature of these hazards may be found on the Material Safety Data Sheets (MSDS) provided by AES.
-These MSDS will be available on-site and at the AES offices involved.
+Detailed information on the nature of these hazards may be found on the Material Safety Data Sheets (MSDS) provided by EIA.
+These MSDS will be available on site and at the EIA offices involved.

-The chemicals of primary concern will be those originating from leaded and unleaded gasoline and waste oil.
-These chemicals included Total Petroleum Hydrocarbons, Benzene, Ethylbenzene, Toluene, and Xylenes, Lead, and various Chlorinated Halocarbons.
+The chemicals of primary concern will be those originating from leaded and unleaded gasoline, diesel fuel and waste oil.
+These chemicals include Total Petroleum Hydrocarbons, Benzene, Ethylbenzene, Toluene, and Xylenes, Lead, and various Chlorinated Halocarbons.

-A GasTech Model 1314 Hydrocarbon Surveyor will be used to monitor for the presence of petroleum hydrocarbon vapors present in the air.
+A GasTech Model 1314 Hydrocarbon Surveyor will be used to monitor the presence of petroleum hydrocarbon vapors present in the air.
 The calibration and maintenance methods are included in Appendix C.

-Appropriate equipment will be on-site to contain a possible chemical spill.
-This equipment includes a chemical absorbing compound (Spill Tamer) and Visquene plastic.
+Appropriate equipment will be on site to contain a possible chemical spill.
+This equipment includes a chemical absorbing compound (Spill Tamer) and thick plastic sheeting.

 Although proper monitoring for the presence of chemicals will be routinely conducted and appropriate protective equipment used, the possibility of exposure to hazardous chemicals may exist.
-The signs of symptoms of exposure to hazardous chemicals includes behavioral changes, breathing difficulties, changes in skin color, coughing, dizziness, fatigue, respiratory irritation, headache, nausea, or light-headedness.
-If these symptoms are present in any on-site personnel, the will be removed from the site and if the problem persists or is severe, they will be taken to the nearest medical facility.
+The signs or symptoms of exposure to hazardous chemicals includes behavioral changes, breathing difficulties, changes in skin color, coughing, dizziness, fatigue, respiratory irritation, headache, nausea, or light headedness.
+If these symptoms are present in any on site personnel, they will be removed from the site and if the problem persists, or is severe, they will be taken to the nearest medical facility.

-2.2 PHYSICAL HAZARDS
+PHYSICAL HAZARDS